More than half of our business comes from referrals!

 Check with your utility to see if they have any additional requirements such as self reporting your solar generation.

-If you live in Washington State, the paperwork to the state Department of Revenue is filed by us on your behalf.
+If you live in Washington State, the paperwork to Washington State University Energy Extension is filed by us on your behalf.

 Typically, it takes about 30-45 days after your system is complete to receive your certification; your utility will receive a copy as well.
 You should keep this letter for your records.